 - does not collect a persistent device identifier that can identify the user across apps.

 - does not automatically combine push notification identifier with other data.
 If they do, this will require verifiable parental consent.

 - supports opt-out of push notifications for users via an API, so that you can stop sending push notifications to users whose parents opt them out.

 One effective way to find out what information your provider collects is to check their API documentation.
-Our safe social engagement platform, PopJam, uses Firebase.
-Below is the analysis we carried out to reach this choice:

 |No auto-collection of personal information from the device||Compliant if: Developer prevents Firebase auto-initialization.|

 Actual practice: Firebase generates an instance ID, which the Firebase Cloud Messaging (FCM) SDK uses to generate a registration token on app start.
 Firebase sends it to the backend automatically.
 This is not ideal.

 Further action required: To comply with COPPA, the developers need to prevent this auto-initialisation, which is supported.